airbytehq/airbyte/docs/integrations/sources/bing-ads.md

 - [Search Query Performance Report Weekly](https://learn.microsoft.com/en-us/advertising/reporting-service/searchqueryperformancereportrequest?view=bingads-13)
 - [Search Query Performance Report Monthly](https://learn.microsoft.com/en-us/advertising/reporting-service/searchqueryperformancereportrequest?view=bingads-13)

+### Custom Reports
+You can build your own report by providing:
+- *Report Name* - name of the stream
+- *Reporting Data Object* - Bing Ads reporting data object that you can find [here](https://learn.microsoft.com/en-us/advertising/reporting-service/reporting-data-objects?view=bingads-13).
+All data object with ending ReportRequest can be used as data object in custom reports.
+- *Columns* - Reporting object columns that you want to sync.
+You can find it on ReportRequest data object page by clicking the ...ReportColumn link in [Bing Ads docs](https://learn.microsoft.com/en-us/advertising/reporting-service/reporting-value-sets?view=bingads-13).
+The report must include the Required Columns (you can find it under list of all columns of reporting object) at a minimum.
+As a general rule, each report must include at least one attribute column and at least one non-impression share performance statistics column.
+Be careful you can't add extra columns that not specified in Bing Ads docs and not all fields can be skipped.
+- *Aggregation* - Hourly, Daily, Weekly, Monthly.
+See [report aggregation](#report-aggregation).

 ### Report aggregation

 All reports synced by this connector can be [aggregated](https://docs.microsoft.com/en-us/advertising/reporting-service/reportaggregation?view=bingads-13) using hourly, daily, weekly, or monthly time windows.